zouharvi/SlowAlign/meta/REPORT.md

     slow_align [FLAGS] [OPTIONS]

 FLAGS:
-        --gold-one-index
+        --gold-index-one
             Treat gold alignments as if they are 1-indexed (default is 0-indexed)

     -h, --help
             Prints help information

         --lowercase
             Treat everything case-insensitive (default is case-sensitive, even though that provides slightly worse performance).

+        --switch-dic
+            Switch the columns for dictionaries, default (src, tgt).

     -V, --version
             Prints version information

 OPTIONS:
+        --dev-count <dev-count>
+            Number of sentences (from the top) to use for parameter estimation. [default: 0]

     -d, --dic <dic>
             OPUS-like dictionary of word translation probabilities

     -f, --file1 <file1>
             Path to the source file to align.
 (If both files and sentences are provided, only files are used).

     -f, --file2 <file2>
             Path to the target file to align.
 (If both files and sentences are provided, only files are used).

     -g, --gold <gold>
             Path to the file with alignments (single space separated, x-y for sure alignments, x?y for possible). `x` and `y` are (by default) 0-indexed token indicies.

+        --ibm-steps <ibm-steps>
+            Number of steps to use for IBM1 computation. [default: 5]

     -m, --method <method>
             Which alignment method pipeline to use (static, dic, levenstein, ibm1, search) [default: static]

     -p, --params <params>
-            Comma-separated arrays of parameters to the estimator recipe [default: [0.0],[0.0],[1.0],[0.8],[0.0,0.1],[0.95],[0.8]]
+            Comma-separated arrays of parameters to the estimator recipe

     -s, --sent1 <sent1>
             List of source sentences (separated by \n) to align.

     -s, --sent2 <sent2>
             List of target sentences (separated by \n) to align.

+        --test-offset <test-offset>
+            Offset from which to evaluate data.
+If not supplied, use --dev-count value (so that dev and test do not overlap).
 ```

 &nbsp;